WORDSMITHS WRITING CONTEST

 For this contest, ideas, word choice, and voice are most important.
 Poems that go over the word count may be disqualified.

-GUIDELINES FOR PARENT INVOLVEMENT:
+GUIDELINES & RESOURCES FOR PARENT INVOLVEMENT: